bluefedora/RepData_PeerAssessment2/NOAAExploration.md

 The documentation states that the exponent values of the crop and property damage (CROPDMGEXP and PROPDMGEXP) are alpha and are: "K" for thousands, "M" for millions, "B" for billions, other values such as numbers and symbols are not defined.

 It may be a reasonable assumption that the sequence 0 thru 8 would be powers of ten and "H" is hundreds but they not mentioned in the documentation.
 Other characters such as "+", "-", "?" and lower case m, k, h are also not mentioned in the documentation.
-This analyis will NOT make assumptions and will ignore all of these undocumented exponent characters.
+This analyis in general will take a conservative approach toward the data, will NOT make assumptions and will ignore all of these undocumented exponent characters.

 New fields for the crop and property damage exponents, CEXP and PEXP, will be set to the proper power of ten based on the valid exponent value.
-An invalid exponent value will result in a value NA.
+An invalid exponent value will result in a value NA and that observation will be excluded.

 ```r